aaryamonvikram/resume/README.md

 # resume
-My resume created using HTML, CSS
+A basic project where I created my resume to familiarize myself with HTML, CSS